sudhir13s/mindex.java.code.challenge/README.md

 the fully filled out ReportingStructure for the specified employeeId.
 The values should be computed on the fly and will not be persisted.

+#### Note:
+    The above structure seems tree structure, however, while calculating total number of reports, I have assumed that it could contain cycles.
+Hence, appropriate data structure is used.
+    Also, if the structure contains any bad employee id, it will be skipped in counting.

 ### Task 2
 Create a new type, Compensation.
 A Compensation has the following fields: employee, salary, and effectiveDate.
 Create two new Compensation REST endpoints.
 One to create and one to read by employeeId.
 These should persist and query the Compensation from the persistence layer.

+#### Note:
+To create compensation, PUT method is used as POST is not idempotent.
+Therefore, below behaviour will follow

+    If compensation does not exist for an employee id, new compensation is created.
+    If compensation exists for an employee id, compensation is updated.

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by Github and Bitbucket.